THE WINNINGEST COACH IN MARYLAND SOCCER HISTORY

 The 2005 championship run did not mark the arrival of the Maryland program, but helped validate its place alongside the nation's elite.
 In addition to a fourth-straight College Cup appearance, the Terps won the ACC regular season title and posted a 19-4-2 mark.
 In addition, Cirovski helped mentor Maryland's first Hermann Trophy winner in Jason Garey, who left Maryland as the school's all-time leader in goals (60) and points (140) and was the third pick in the MLS SuperDraft.
 Cirovski was named the ACC Coach of the Year for the second time in his career, and was the NSCAA National Coach of the Year for the first time in his career as the Terps brought home their first national title since 1968.

 Under Cirovski's guidance, the Terps have brought fans out to Ludwig Field in record numbers.
-In 2009, the Terps ranked second nationally in overall attendance and a then program-record crowd of 6,946 watched Maryland trump No. 2 North Carolina.
+Maryland was tops in attendance nationally in 2016, averaging over 4,000 fans per game and 52,189 total.
 Cirovski's efforts to build a winning team that plays an exciting brand of soccer are only matched by his efforts to build Ludwig Field into one of the top soccer venues in the country.

 In addition to his leadership on the sidelines, Cirovski is also a leader as the chairman of the men's soccer NSCAA Division I committee.
 As chairman, Cirovski was the architect in creating the position of NSCAA Program Director, a major triumph for the sport.
 This position will be the singular voice of college soccer in dealing with NCAA legislative issues, overseeing College Cups and elevating the significance and status of the sport.
 He was also vital in brokering the television partnership between Fox Soccer Channel and the NSCAA, guaranteeing a weekly spot for college soccer on television.